YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ydb
 +++

 The ydb script starts with #!/bin/sh so it can run with any shell.
 Also, you can use it to both run a program and run in direct mode.
-It sources ydbprofile and sets up default YottaDB database files with BEFORE_IMAGE journaling.
+It sources ydb_env_set and sets up default YottaDB database files with BEFORE_IMAGE journaling.
 It automatically recovers the database on startup.
 This script sets up everything you need to run YottaDB for a simple out-of-box experience.

 For multi-user multi-environment systems, you should modify or replace the ydb script for your configuration.